paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-088-uranium-mill-tailings-radiation-control.md

 **(e) State disposition; terms and conditions; fair market value; offer of sale to prior owner**

-(1) The terms and conditions of any cooperative agreement with a State under [section 7913 of this title](./chapter-088-uranium-mill-tailings-radiation-control.md#section-7913) shall provide that in the case of any lands or interests therein acquired by the State pursuant to subsection (a) of this section, the State, with the concurrence of the Secretary and the Commission, may—
+(1) The terms and conditions of any cooperative agreement with a State under [section 7913 of this title](./chapter-088-uranium-mill-tailings-radiation-control.md#section-7913) shall provide that in the case of any lands or interests therein acquired by the State pursuant to subsection (a), the State, with the concurrence of the Secretary and the Commission, may—

   (A) sell such lands and interests,

   (B) permanently retain such land and interests in lands (or donate such lands and interests therein to another governmental entity within such State) for permanent use by such State or entity solely for park, recreational, or other public purposes, or

-  (C) transfer such lands and interests to the United States as provided in subsection (f) of this section.
+  (C) transfer such lands and interests to the United States as provided in subsection (f).
   No lands may be sold under subparagraph (A) without the consent of the Secretary and the Commission.
 No site may be sold under subparagraph (A) or retained under subparagraph (B) if such site is used for the disposition of residual radioactive materials.

 (2) Before offering for sale any lands and interests therein which comprise a processing site, the State shall offer to sell such lands and interests at their fair market value to the person from whom the State acquired them.